harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 In some scenarios, such as asynchronous message passing, the MDC objects contain a key-value map of the recorded requests, initial servlet information, and much more.
 However, back tracing the source of a bad request in an asynchronous environment is a known challenge.
 Error Tracking helps you overcome this challenge by providing extended visibility into MDC.

-The choice of the collected variables most relevant within an allocated timeframe is determined by the Agent using an adaptive machine learning algorithm.
+The choice of the collected variables most relevant within an allocated timeframe is determined by the Error Tracking Agent using an adaptive machine learning algorithm.
 The selection process is based on which and how many variables to collect, the number of items to collect, the length of string to capture, and so on.

 ### Log tab

 The **Log** tab displays the last 250 log statements leading up to the event.
-The log statements are collected directly from JVM/CLR memory.
-This ensures that DEBUG, TRACE, and INFO statements are visible even when they are not logged to a file.
+The log statements are collected directly from the JVM/CLR memory.
+This ensures that the DEBUG, TRACE, and INFO statements are visible even when they are not logged to a file.

 In the **Log** tab, the error or exception lines are displayed first, followed by the stack trace.
-Error Tracking also displays the context of the event, by highlighting the beginning of the relevant transaction in which the event occurred.
+It also displays the context of the event, by highlighting the beginning of the relevant transaction in which the event occurred.

 ![ARC screen Log tab](./static/et-quickstart-arc-log-tab.png)